Standing Too Close To The Golf Ball – Causes and How to Fix It

 Ultimately if you are too far away from the ball you have less options, but it has to be fairly extreme.
 There are a lot of golfers who stand very far away from the ball as well.
 You have to be able to reach the ball without throwing the club head at it or falling towards the ball in your swing.

-The best way to stop standing too close to the golf ball is to practice your setup position by standing straight up and down, then relax the knees into an athletic position.
+The best way to setup the correct distance from the ball is to practice your setup position by standing straight up and down, then add slight knee flex into an athletic position.
 Next, while pointing the club straight out in front of you from the sternum with the arms fully extended but not locked, slowly bend at the waist while the upper body and club move together until the club is naturally soled on the ground.

 Pair this fundamental with the proper golf grip, and you will be well on your way to bringing your handicap to an all time low!